-- A supplier that serves 100,000 or more persons is required to have complied with Cryptosporidium treatment requirements before April 1, 2012. - A supplier that serves 50,000 to 99,999 persons is required to have complied with Cryptosporidium treatment requirements before October 1, 2012. - 3) A supplier that serves 10,000 to 49,999 persons must comply with Cryptosporidium treatment requirements before October 1, 2013. - A supplier that serves fewer than 10,000 persons must with Cryptosporidium treatment requirements before October 1, 2014. - 5) The Agency may, by a SEP issued pursuant to Section 611.110, allow up to an additional two years from the applicable date set forth in this subsection (c) for complying with the treatment requirement if it determines that the additional time is necessary for the supplier to make capital improvements to implement the treatment. - d) If the bin classification for a filtered system supplier changes following the second round of source water monitoring, as determined pursuant to Section 611.1010(d), the supplier must provide the level of treatment for Cryptosporidium required by Section 611.1011 on a schedule approved by the Agency by a SEP issued pursuant to Section 611.110. - e) If the mean Cryptosporidium level for an unfiltered system supplier changes following the second round of monitoring, as determined pursuant to Section 611.1012(a)(2), and if the supplier must provide a different level of Cryptosporidium treatment pursuant to Section 611.1012 due to this change, the supplier must meet this treatment requirement on a schedule approved by the Agency by a SEP issued pursuant to Section 611.110.
+- 1) A supplier that serves 100,000 or more persons is required to have complied with Cryptosporidium treatment requirements before April 1, 2012. - 2) A supplier that serves 50,000 to 99,999 persons is required to have complied with Cryptosporidium treatment requirements before October 1, 2012. - 3) A supplier that serves 10,000 to 49,999 persons must comply with Cryptosporidium treatment requirements before October 1, 2013. - 4) A supplier that serves fewer than 10,000 persons must with Cryptosporidium treatment requirements before October 1, 2014. - 5) The Agency may, by a SEP issued pursuant to Section 611.110, allow up to an additional two years from the applicable date set forth in this subsection (c) for complying with the treatment requirement if it determines that the additional time is necessary for the supplier to make capital improvements to implement the treatment.

-Section 611.1014 Treatment Technique Requirements: Requirements for Uncovered Finished Water Storage Facilities a) A supplier that uses uncovered finished water storage facilities must comply with the conditions of this Section.
+- d) If the bin classification for a filtered system supplier changes following the second round of source water monitoring, as determined pursuant to Section 611.1010(d), the supplier must provide the level of treatment for Cryptosporidium required by Section 611.1011 on a schedule approved by the Agency by a SEP issued pursuant to Section 611.110. - e) If the mean Cryptosporidium level for an unfiltered system supplier changes following the second round of monitoring, as determined pursuant to Section 611.1012(a)(2), and if the supplier must provide a different level of Cryptosporidium treatment pursuant to Section 611.1012 due to this change, the supplier must meet this treatment requirement on a schedule approved by the Agency by a SEP issued pursuant to Section 611.110.

-- b) A supplier must notify is required to have notified the Agency in writing of the use of each uncovered finished water storage facility no later than April 1, 2008. - c) A supplier must meet is required to have met either of the following conditions for each uncovered finished water storage facility, or the supplier must comply it is required to have been in compliance with an Agency-approved schedule to meet these conditions, no later than April 1, 2009: - 1) The supplier must cover any uncovered finished water storage facility; or - 2) The supplier must treat the discharge from the uncovered finished water storage facility to the distribution system to achieve inactivation or removal of at least 4-log virus, 3-log Giardia lamblia, and 2-log Cryptosporidium using a protocol approved by the Agency. - d) A failure to comply with the requirements of this Section is a violation of the treatment technique requirement.
+BOARD NO ΓΕ: Derived from 40 CFR 141.713 (2016) (2012).
+(Sourc ce: Amended at 41 Ill.
+Reg, effective) 014 Treatment Technique Requirements: Requirements for Uncovered ter Storage Facilities a) A supplier that uses uncovered finished water storage facilities must comply with the conditions of this Section. b) A supplier must notify is required to have notified the Agency in writing of the use of each uncovered finished water storage facility-no later than April 1, 2008. c) A supplier must meet is required to have met either of the following conditions for each uncovered finished water storage facility, or the supplier must comply it is required to have been in compliance with an Agency-approved schedule to meet these conditions, no later than April 1, 2009: 1) The supplier must cover any uncovered finished water storage facility; or The supplier must treat the discharge from the uncovered finished water storage facility to the distribution system to achieve inactivation or removal of at least 4-log virus, 3-log Giardia lamblia, and 2-log Cryptosporidium using a protocol approved by the Agency. d) A failure to comply with the requirements of this Section is a violation of the treatment technique requirement.